Comparatives ESL Games, Activities and Worksheets

 ESL As ...
 As Expressions Activity - Grammar Exercise: Gap-fill - Speaking Activity: Guided Discussion, Role-Play, Freer Practice - Pair Work - Intermediate (B1) - 45 minutes

 In this useful comparative expressions activity, students learn common comparative expressions with as ... as.
 First, students complete 12 comparative as ... as expressions on their worksheet with word pairs.
-Next, in pairs, students discuss in what situations they might use expressions 1 to 6, and what they think 'it' refers to in expressions 7 to 12.
-Students write their ideas under the expressions on the worksheet.
-When everyone has finished, there is a class feedback session to run through the students' ideas and answers.
+Next, in pairs, students discuss in what situations they might use expressions 1 to 6, and what they think 'it' refers to in expressions 7 to 12, writing their ideas under the expressions.
+When everyone has finished, run through the students' ideas and answers.
 Afterwards, each pair creates a dialogue using four of the comparative expressions from the worksheet and presents it to the class.

 As ...
 As Expressions Preview